ezEngine/docs-src/pages/docs/graphics/lighting/sky-light-component.md

 # Skylight Component

 The *skylight component* illuminates the entire scene, similar to the [ambient light component](ambient-light-component.md).
-There are two main differences:
+There are three main differences:

 1. Objects are illuminated using 6 different colors, one for each main direction (a so called 'ambient cube').
 The ambient light component uses only 2 colors (top and bottom).
 1. The colors are dynamically computed from the scene.
 If the color of your sky changes, the ambient lighting of objects in the scene will reflect this.
+1. A global fallback reflection probe is generated.
+This is used for reflections if no local [reflection probe components](reflection-probe-components.md) are present.

 ![Skylight](media/skylight.jpg)